-Low-Voltage Control Connections - Pull the low-voltage control leads from the heater module(s) - VIO and BRN (two of each if two modules are installed; identify for Module #1) - to the 4-pole terminal board TB4 located on the heater bulkhead to the left of Heater #1.
-Connect the VIO lead from Heater #1 to terminal TB4-1.
-For 2 stage heating, connect the VIO lead from Heater #2 to terminal TB4-2.
-For 1 stage heating with 2 heater modules connect the VIO lead from both Heater #1 and #2 to terminal TB4-1.
-Connect both BRN leads to terminal TB4-3.
-See Fig. 32.
+Low-Voltage Control Connections - Run the low-voltage control leads from the heater module(s) - VIO and BRN (two of each if two modules are installed; identify for Module #1) - to the 4-pole terminal board TB4 located on the heater bulkhead to the left of Heater #1.
+Connect the VIO leads from Heater #1 and Heater #2 to terminal TB4-1.
+Connect the BRN leads to terminal TB4-3.
+See Fig. 27.